thomasp-ms/azure-ml-federated-learning/examples/nvflare/README.md

 # EXPERIMENTAL: run cross-geo distributed job in AzureML using Service Bus and Magic

 Current known limits:
-- if job fails, you might have to cancel it yourself manually
+- if job fails, you might have to cancel it manually
-- ManagedIdentity using TokenCredential does not seem to work due to a weird exception
+- ManagedIdentity is consistently failing on the provisioned nodes.

 ## Provision using vnet peering